wperlichek/ISL/exercises/ch-2.md

 Analysis:
 - The choice between parametric and non-parametric is NOT about Regression vs. Classification.
 It's about if we want a prediction or if we want an inference.
 If we want a prediction, then generally speaking a non-parametric form might be more accurate.
 - A second main disadvantage of non-parametric is that they require a very large amount of observations

+**7a**

+Euclidean distance = square root of subtracted the first point from the second, square it, then do the same for the other points.
+Square root
+                     The sum of all of this.

+Starting point: 0,0,0

+Test points:

+0,3,0
+2,0,0
+0,1,3
+0,1,2
+-1,0,1
+1,1,1

+The Euclidean distances from the starting point (0,0,0) to each of the test points are:
+3.0 Red
+2.0 Red
+3.1622776601683795 Red
+2.23606797749979 Green
+1.4142135623730951 Green
+1.7320508075688772 Red

+**7b**

+If k = 1, then our prediction for classification is Green because that is the closest test point, using k closest neighbors algorithm

+**7c**

+If k = 3, it is red, because we have 2/3 red test points closer.

+**7d**

+Highly non-linear..We would want a smaller k so that we try to pinpoint which side of the boundary we're on.
+A high k with a non-linear boundary we will pick up too much noise.